All Families First/Parenting

 Thanksgiving dinner for everyone and other Special Meals

 Our congregation hosts a holiday meal on Thanksgiving for anyone who wishes to share in the meal and a time of friendship.
 We think no one needs to be home alone on a holiday.
 We love to share and the food is delicious.
 Our Men's Cooking Team is very active in this ministry.
+We have put our special meals on hold during the pandemic.
+We will celebrate when we reopen our kitchen.

 Vacation Bible School and Pop-up Events

 We reach out to the children of our church, and also to children and families from the wider community to offer a full week of fun, adventure, care, lunches and spiritual growth each summer.
 Volunteers are always needed, and we pre-screen and supervise all leaders.
+We offer Sunday School for Children on the 2nd and 4th Sundays, call the office with questions.

 Prayer and Care Team